trezor/trezor-firmware/common/defs/README.md

 * **supported** explicitly: coin's key is listed in the device's `supported` dictionary.
 If it's a Trezor device, it contains the firmware version from which it is supported.
-For connect and webwallet, the value is simply `true`.
+For connect and suite, the value is simply `true`.
 * **unsupported** explicitly: coin's key is listed in the device's `unsupported` dictionary.
 The value is a string with reason for not supporting.
-  For connect and webwallet, if the key is not listed at all, it is also considered unsupported.
+  For connect and suite, if the key is not listed at all, it is also considered unsupported.
   ERC20 tokens detected as duplicates are also considered unsupported.
 * **soon**: coin's key is listed in the device's `supported` dictionary, with the value `"soon"`.